openPCI/open-tao-pcis/svgmap/readme.md

 # SvgMap
-In the Svg Map excersize a test-taker must chose the appropriate route trough a map.
+In the Svg Map exercise a test-taker must chose the appropriate route trough a map.

 The map is specified by an SVG file with lines.
 Lines must NOT be connected on junctions.